-4. LIQUIDATORS' FINAL RETURNS: PRESENTATION
+3. LIQUIDATORS' FINAL RETURNS: PRESENTATION

-• The summary of receipts and payments in the statement of account in a liquidator's final return should be prepared using the headings contained in the statutory form.
+The summary of receipts and payments in the statement of account in a liquidator's final return should be prepared using the headings contained in the statutory form.
 The form makes provision for the insertion of categories additional to those printed in the statutory form for use where appropriate.

-5. ABSTRACTS: PRESENTATION
+4. ABSTRACTS: PRESENTATION

-- Where abstracts are required they should be prepared as far as possible on the basis of the guidance set out in sections 7 to 11 of this statement: - Members are reminded that in voluntary arrangements abstracts should only include monies coming into the hands of the supervisor and the payments made out of those monies and that in the case of a company, accounts should be prepared on a normal basis covering its financial transactions.
+Where abstracts are required they should be prepared as far as possible on the basis of the guidance set out in sections 6 to 10 of this statement:

+Practitioners are reminded that in voluntary arrangements abstracts should only include monies coming into the hands of the supervisor and the payments made out of those monies.

-6. OTHER RECEIPTS AND PAYMENTS ACCOUNTS: PRESENTATION
+5. OTHER RECEIPTS AND PAYMENTS ACCOUNTS : PRESENTATION

-Information regarding receipts and payments in reports to members, creditors, committees and other interested parties will normally be in the form of a summary account which should be prepared adopting the principles set out below and in sections 7 to 11 of this Statement.
+Information regarding receipts and payments in reports to members, creditors, committees and other interested parties will normally be in the form of a summary account which should be prepared adopting the principles set out below and in sections 6 to 10 of this Statement.